Quicksticks-oss/LFAI-LLM/README.md

 ## Roadmap

-- Public Models
+- Train More Public Models

 - Additional networks like GRU

+- Add online model inference.

-- Use last token as new token in inference
+- ~~Use last token as new token in inference~~

 - Add more integrations